-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care \checkmark • Manual manipulation of the spine to correct a subluxation is covered.
-Routine foot care \checkmark Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Home-delivered meals ✓ Orthopedic shoes \checkmark If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet \checkmark Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Hearing aids, or exams to fit hearing aids. ✓ Hearing aids covered up to \$500 allowance every 3 years
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Initial evaluation covered once per calendar year.
+Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Home-delivered meals ✓ Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Supportive devices for the feet ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Routine hearing exams, hearing aids, or exams to fit hearing aids.
+Routine hearing exam is covered once per calendar year.
+Hearing aid evaluation and fitting from a Hearing Care Solutions provider is covered.
+Coverage includes up to 2 aids per year, 1 aid per ear, from Hearing Care Solutions providers only.

 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
-Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery, but excludes scratch-resistant coatings, mirror coatings, polarized lenses, deluxe lens features, and progressive lenses.
+Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery but excludes scratch resistant coatings, mirror coatings, polarized lenses, deluxe lens features and progressive lenses.
 Routine eye exam is covered once per calendar year.
-One pair of standard eyeglasses (prescription lenses, frames, a combination of lenses and frames) or contact lenses covered every calendar year up to \$150 allowance from an EyeMed Vision Care participating provider, or up to \$90 from a non- participating provider.
+One pair of standard eyeglasses (prescription lenses, frames, a combination of lenses and frames) or contact lenses covered every calendar year up to \$150 allowance from an EyeMed Vision Care participating provider, or up to \$90 from a non-participating provider.
 Reversal of sterilization procedures and or non- prescription contraceptive supplies. ✓ Acupuncture Additional acupuncture services are eligible for reimbursement under the Wellness Allowance.
 See Wellness Allowance benefit description for full details.
 Naturopath services (uses natural or alternative treatments). ✓

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transportation, except by ambulance as described in this chapter, Section 2.1.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Transportation, except by ambulance as described in this chapter, section 2.1.
 If you choose to use an ambulance when it is not a Medicare- covered service, you will be responsible for the entire cost.
-Wheelchair van (chair car) transportation is not covered even if provided by an ambulance company. ✓ Home Health Care services such as continuous Home Health Aide or Skilled Nursing for more than 2 hours at a time. ✓ Extended care bed holds. ✓
+Wheelchair van (chair car) transportation is not covered even if provided by an ambulance company.
+Non-ambulance transportation (e.g., by chair car/wheelchair van or sedan) through the plan-approved vendor from a hospital to a skilled nursing facility (SNF).
+Home Health Care services such as continuous Home Health Aide or Skilled Nursing for more than 2 hours at a time. ✓ Extended care bed holds. \checkmark